jonharlem/sqlPractice/Unit-02-Relational/01-readme.md

 ## Join'em up!

-1. Select all columns from the users table, joined to all columns of the
+1. Select all columns from the users table, joined to all columns of the `employments` table.

 1. Select `first_name`, `last_name`, `title`, `organization`, `start_year`, and `end_year` from the `users` table joined to the `employments` table.